edgedb/rfcs/text/1000-migrations.rst

     #      MIGRATION and TRANSACTION statements.

-``CREATE MIGRATION`` executes its body as a normal EdgeQL script and creates a corresponding ``sys::Migration`` object.
+``CREATE MIGRATION`` executes its body as a normal EdgeQL script and creates a corresponding ``schema::Migration`` object.
 The statement is transactional, i.e it either succeeds fully or not at all.

 START MIGRATION